Skip to main content

 Prerequisites

-1. Get the Backup Timestamp of the Snapshot
+1. Get the Backup Timestamp of a Snapshot

 mysql> SHOW SNAPSHOT ON example_repo;